donmik/buddypress-xprofile-custom-fields-type/readme.txt

 == Changelog ==

 = 1.5.7.7 =
-* When a field is empty, my plugin add <p> tags and this is wrong.
+* When a field is empty, my plugin add "p" tags and this is wrong.
 Now when a field is empty, it will return empty...
 * Updated FAQ.

 = 1.5.7.6 =